 Berry Global (BERY) Gains As Market Dips: What You Should Know

-Coming into today, shares of the packaging company had gained 4.21% in the past month.
-In that same time, the Industrial Products sector gained 0.21%, while the S&P 500 gained 0.39%.
+Coming into today, shares of the packaging company had gained 3.43% in the past month.
+In that same time, the Industrial Products sector gained 0.79%, while the S&P 500 lost 0.78%.

-Berry Global will be looking to display strength as it nears its next earnings release, which is expected to be February 3, 2022.
-In that report, analysts expect Berry Global to post earnings of $1.38 per share.
-This would mark year-over-year growth of 23.21%.
+Wall Street will be looking for positivity from Berry Global as it approaches its next earnings report date.
+This is expected to be February 3, 2022.
+The company is expected to report EPS of $1.38, up 23.21% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $3.37 billion, up 7.56% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $7.41 per share and revenue of $14.46 billion, which would represent changes of +2.77% and +4.38%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for Berry Global.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for Berry Global should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection has moved 0.17% higher.
 Berry Global is holding a Zacks Rank of #1 (Strong Buy) right now.

-Investors should also note Berry Global's current valuation metrics, including its Forward P/E ratio of 9.84.
-Its industry sports an average Forward P/E of 14.63, so we one might conclude that Berry Global is trading at a discount comparatively.
+Valuation is also important, so investors should note that Berry Global has a Forward P/E ratio of 9.73 right now.
+For comparison, its industry has an average Forward P/E of 14.16, which means Berry Global is trading at a discount to the group.

-Investors should also note that BERY has a PEG ratio of 0.98 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-BERY's industry had an average PEG ratio of 1.74 as of yesterday's close.
+Meanwhile, BERY's PEG ratio is currently 0.97.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+BERY's industry had an average PEG ratio of 1.7 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.